caraya/personal-blog/content/blog/why-i-prefer-json5-over-json.md

 The other changes to the JSON5 grammar make it easier to work with as we don't have the cognitive load to switch between Javascript and JSON with its slight but fignificant differences.

-I also understad that working with JSON5 requires additional libraries to be installed and used in the code.
-However, I find that the benefits of using JSON5 outweigh the costs of having to install and use additional libraries.

 ## Example

 This is what a JSON5 file looks like: